parnapraveen/Biomedical-AI-Agent/README.md

 # DSC180A_Replication_Project - Parna Praveen

 # Life Sciences Knowledge Graph Agent
+# 🧬 Helix Navigator

 ## 🎓 Learning Project: LangGraph and Knowledge Graphs

 An interactive educational project for learning **LangGraph workflows** and **knowledge graph concepts** through hands-on biomedical AI applications.
+Navigate the complex world of life sciences data with AI-powered discovery.
 Progress from beginner to advanced with real-world examples.

 **New to AI, knowledge graphs, or biomedical concepts?** Start with our comprehensive [Foundations and Background Guide](docs/foundations-and-background.md) - designed for users with zero prior knowledge to understand and appreciate every aspect of this project.